The Bankrate promise

 The downside of CDs is that you have to keep your money in the account for a certain amount of time, called a term.
 CD terms can range from a few months to 10 years.
 If you withdraw money from the CD before the term ends, you likely will have to pay an early withdrawal penalty.

 However, there are times when making an early withdrawal from a CD is worth it.

-What is an early withdrawal penalty?
+What is a CD early withdrawal penalty?

-The cost of an early withdrawal
+The penalty for early CD withdrawal

 The size of the penalty you have to pay will vary based on a few factors, including:

 - The bank: Each bank sets its own early withdrawal penalties.
 Before you open a CD, it’s worth checking the fine print to see how much the bank will charge if you make an early withdrawal.

 - The CD term: The term of the CD also tends to impact the early withdrawal fee.
 In general, the longer a CD term, the bigger the penalty.